-Eating well with diabetes means knowing what to choose at the grocery store.
-You can learn how to go grocery shopping, and train your taste buds so that you can eat balanced, low-sugar meals.
+Eating well when living with diabetes means knowing what to choose at the grocery store.
+Knowing which foods are okay to eat is half the battle and training your taste buds to crave balanced, low-sugar meals is the other.

 In this article, we’re discussing: